Consulting

 Exploratory Call

-All clients start with a call (up to 90-minutes) over ZOOM using Google Earth to look at the site or conditions.
+Most consults start with a call (up to 90-minutes) over ZOOM using Google Earth to look at the site or conditions.
 The call is followed with a short email summarizing potential next steps and billed for 2.5 hours and payment is requested within one week of providing the summary and invoice.

 Before the intake, it's very helpful if you email me a simple boundary map of the site you want to discuss. (or floor plans of a building if relevant)